 So, when this sandwich was made, it was served to a young Lieutenant.
 The runner took it hot from the grill where I was cooking on stage.
 The sandwich was simply perfect.
 So easy to make.
 And, everyone was really wondering, yes, you could see the look of confusion on their faces, how it would taste because in this sandwich were two caramelized grilled pineapple slices!
 Yes, a surprise ingredient sharing the buttery grilled sour dough bread and ooooeeee gooooeeee melted cheeses that would be unexpected!

 Well, you should have seen the crowd as the sandwich was served.
 Everyone turned almost simultaneously in their chairs to look straight at the young man sitting off to the side with the other two taste testers.
 He took the sandwich.
 Picked up one half of it.
 Took a big healthy bite.
 Seconds passed.
 Chewing chewing.
 No words.
 And, then the MC said, ‘So how do you like it?’
 His response, and I kid you not, was simply ‘OMG, OMG, OMG!’
 Then he said, ‘It’s soooooooooo good and I never thought to put a pineapple on it!’
 Yes, the young military man devoured the entire sandwich.
 And, yes, I had to make two more for the other two taste testers!
 Now, if that’s not enough convincing for you to try this recipe, then you’re gonna be missing a divine culinary experience!

-- 2 slices sourdough bread, artisan style preferred, sliced about ½ to ¾” thick
+2 slices bread, preferably Sara Lee Artesano bread or sourdough bread, artisan style preferred, sliced about 3/4 to 1 inch thick

 If you want to add a protein like deli sliced smoked ham, turkey or another meat, that’s also an option.
 Fold over the meat slices and place on top the cream cheese when grilling.